matbesancon/hugo-site/content/workwithme/_index.md

 **NB**: working on SCIP will mean being relatively confident programming in C and using the surrounding tooling (CMake, gcc).

+### An efficient parallel network simplex solver

+The network simplex is the engine power many applications from [combinatorial optimization](https://www.gurobi.com/whats-new-gurobi-10-0/) to [Optimal Transport](https://pythonot.github.io/).
+The goal of the project will be to implement an efficient network simplex solver inspired by [LEMON](https://lemon.cs.elte.hu/trac/lemon) in a modern language (Julia or Rust) that would allow for easier parallelism and portability.

 # Profiles

 I love working with curious and eager learners.
 Saying that you don't know XYZ is okay, as long as you are willing to learn.